 Prior to being appointed Deputy Chief, Mr. Duross served as Assistant Chief of the FCPA Unit from October 2008 to April 2010, and as a line prosecutor with the Fraud Section from December 2006 to October 2008.
 Beyond FCPA enforcement, Mr. Duross has supervised and tried all manner of white-collar cases, including healthcare fraud, mail and wire fraud, money laundering, public corruption, securities fraud and tax evasion.
 A veteran trial attorney, Mr. Duross is a recipient of the prestigious Attorney General’s Distinguished Service Award, the second-highest award for employee performance, as one of the lead prosecutors who secured the conviction of Congressman William Jefferson following a nearly nine-week trial.

 Mr. Duross earned his J.D., cum laude, from the University of Michigan Law School in 1996 and his B.A., magna cum laude, from the University of Michigan in 1993.
-After beginning his career as a litigation associate at an international firm in 1996 handling products liability and commercial litigation matters, he joined the U.S. Attorney’s Office for the Southern District of Florida in 2001, where he prosecuted a variety of white-collar cases, including bank fraud, embezzlement, mail and wire fraud, money laundering, securities fraud and trademark violations.
+After beginning his career as a litigation associate at an international firm in 1996, he joined the U.S. Attorney’s Office for the Southern District of Florida in 2001, where he prosecuted a variety of white-collar cases, including bank fraud, embezzlement, mail and wire fraud, money laundering, securities fraud and trademark violations.
 Mr. Duross rose to the position of Deputy Chief in the Major Crimes Section in Miami before moving to Washington, D.C., in 2006 to join the Fraud Section.
-Mr. Duross is an adjunct professor at Georgetown University Law Center, where he teaches trial advocacy, has been a guest lecturer at Harvard Law School’s Program on the Legal Profession and the University of Michigan’s Ross School of Business and has served as an instructor of forensic examiner candidates at the FBI Laboratory in Quantico, Virginia.
+Mr. Duross has been an adjunct professor for six years at Georgetown University Law Center, where he teaches trial advocacy, has been a guest lecturer at numerous law schools such as Harvard, Michigan, and Penn, and has served as an instructor of forensic examiner candidates at the FBI Laboratory in Quantico, Virginia.
 As an internationally recognized expert on transnational bribery, white-collar crimes, and compliance issues, Mr. Duross is a sought-after speaker, and he routinely speaks at conferences across the United States and around the world.
 He is admitted to practice in Michigan and the District of Columbia.